The Sumerian Culture & Anunnaki Social Engineering

 Both advocates and debunkers of the Theory rely on the Archaeological remnants of the Sumerian Civilization such as Cuneiform Tablets and Architectural remains in support of their respective positions without considering the contribution that can be made by analysing the Sumerian Epics as instruments of Mass Social Control in Mesopotamia.

 Whilst there can be no doubt about the importance of Archaeological artifacts, in understanding the true nature of the Sumerian Civilization, in my view, the overrall picture that emerges from both these approaches is of a Civilization that was not only well organised, but that also set a precedent for the methods of Social Engineering that are still in use today.

 Perhaps a greater focus on understanding the Social Engineering so vital to the Anunnaki Civilization beginning in Mesopotamia will add an extra dimension of analysis that will be useful in reconciling the Archaeological evidence and arriving at a broader consensus.

-In particular, this may provide an approach through which we can integrate the research of Ancient Astronaut Theorists like Zechariah Sitchin and the arguments made in his Earth Chronicles series with the findings of mainstream Archaeology and other independent alternative Ancient History researchers like Robert Bauval and Graham Hancock who do not necessarily agree with Sitchin or mainstream Archaeology either.
+In particular, this may provide an approach through which we can integrate the views of Independent Researchers like Hancock and Zechariah Sitchin with the findings of mainstream Archaeology.

 Administering Civilization In Sumeria